Skip to main content

 *Students without approved NAEYC administrator experience will take the 3-credit practicum course.

-1. Montessori
+3. Montessori

-This concentration track is designed for students who work or desire to work in Montessori Programs.
+This concentration is designed for students who work in Montessori Programs.
 Students may specialize in either Infant and Toddler or Early Childhood Education training.
 All students in the Montessori track must take the core courses required for all early childhood education majors.
-In addition, students in the Montessori concentration track must take additional courses related to the track.
+However, 30 hours of transfer credit from the Montessori Credential must be recorded on the official transcript.
+Students in this concentration may not transfer the equivalency of courses from other colleges unless they are approved as Montessori specific.

 Montessori training is not offered at Charter Oak State College.
-Students in this concentration track transfer the AMS or AMI Credential for which college credit is provided.
-Credits for Montessori training differ based on the Montessori credential earned and are awarded based on credential approvals from the CT Credit Assessment Program reviews of each Montessori credential.
+Students in this concentration transfer the AMS or AMI Credential for which college credit is provided.
+Credits for Montessori training differs based on the Montessori credential earned and are awarded based on credential approvals from the CT Credit Assessment Program reviews of each Montessori credential.
 The following additional Early Childhood Education courses are required for students enrolled in this track.

 ECE 222: Curriculum for Young Children: Methods and Techniques